vectordotdev/vector/docs/usage/configuration/sinks/kafka.md

   # * no default
   bootstrap_servers = "10.14.22.123:9092,10.14.23.332:9092"

-  # The field name to use for the topic key.
+  # The log field name to use for the topic key.
 If unspecified, the key will be
   # randomly generated.
-If the field does not exist on the event, a blank value
+If the field does not exist on the log, a blank value
   # will be used.
   #
   # * required